 In order to meet high-quality standards, welders require attributes such as good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination, and the ability to concentrate on detail work.
 They should be able to work independently or as part of a team.
 They also require the ability to work efficiently and accurately, to visualize a finished product, to reason logically and to understand metallurgy.

 With experience, welders may advance to positions such as lead hand, welding supervisor, welding inspector and project manager.
 There are similarities or overlaps with the work of industrial mechanics (millwrights), sheet metal workers, steamfitters/pipefitters, metal fabricators (fitters), ironworkers and boilermakers.
 With additional training, welders can transfer their skills to these related trades.

-Advances in pulsed welding technologies are providing high quality welding performance on aluminium, stainless steel and other alloys.
+Advances in pulsed welding technologies are providing high-quality welding performance on aluminum, stainless steel and other alloys.
 These technologies improve productivity, operator efficiency and cost-effectiveness.

 Note: Before registering for any Red Seal Exam Preparation courses, please contact your local trades authority to confirm your eligibility to write the relevant Red Seal Exam.